sguox002/leetcode/leetcode-all.md

 ## data structure focused problems

 ### stack
+<<-1597	Build Binary Expression Tree From Infix Expression    		63.6%	Hard
+expression tree: leaf nodes are numbers, inner nodes are +-*/. infix expression: in order traversal of the binary tree given an input string with (), produce a expression tree with equal infix (omitting the ()) typical syntax analysis using stack.
+->>

 <<-1628	Design an Expression Tree With Evaluate Function    		86.0%	Medium
 given an virtual class interface and postfix string, build the tree and evaluate it. class design and oop and tree evaluations